-Lockdown has affected every business, but as shops and retailers get ready to re-open their doors from the 15th June, the main question on business owners’ minds is: how can I find customers after lockdown?
+Lockdown has affected every business, but as shops and retailers get ready to re-open their doors following the third lockdown, the main question on business owners’ minds is: how can I find customers after lockdown?

 Although restrictions are lifting, businesses are being faced with an unfamiliar climate – and with a much warier customer.
 This means you might need to find different ways to make customers feel more confident shopping with you.